eebbesen/eulagy/README.md

     ]
 }
 ```
+5. Replace bucket references in JavaScript code with your bucket name

 ### Lambda
 1. Create a new Lambda function with the role you created
 1. Give the function a Timeout of 10 seconds
-1. Run `npm run zpack` to create the artifact in the `build` directory
+1. Run `npm run zpack` to create the artifact (a zip file) in the `build` directory
-1. Upload the artifact to your Lambda
+1. Upload the artifact to your Lambda function in AWS

 ----